Portsea Island: Somerstown

 Somerstown is an inner city residential district of Portsmouth that was first founded in the early nineteenth century on land owned by a Mr. Somers, in whose name the district is now named.
+Somerstown is located to the south of Landport and to the north of Southsea.

 Southsea

 Southsea occupies the southern end of Portsea Island, within a mile (1.6 km) of Portsmouth's city centre and Portsmouth Harbour.
 Originally named Croxton Town after the land owner, a Mr. Croxton, Southsea grew into a popular Victorian seaside resort in the nineteenth century.
 Southsea has a thriving commercial area with well-known high street chains, and numerous independent traders which includes restaurants, bars, charity shops, food retailers and furniture/household goods shops.
 From 1999, Southsea had its own separate town council, but was reintegrated back into Portsmouth City Council in 2010.

 From 1885, Southsea had its own railway branch line, named the Southsea Railway.
 The Southsea Railway incorporated three stations at Jessie Road Bridge Halt, Albert Road Bridge Halt and a terminus station called East Southsea at Granada Road.
-The railway line ran south off a branch line from Platform 3 at Fratton Station.
+The railway line ran south off a branch line from Fratton Station.
 The Southsea Railway was closed in 1914 due to economic competition from trams.
 Railway track and stations were subsequently removed and replaced with roads and housing.
 On a modern map of Portsmouth, the route of the Southsea Railway can still clearly be seen from the arrangement of the newer housing and roads which replaced it.